pine64/blisp/README.md

    a.
 Download the newest stable [firmware release here](https://github.com/Ralim/IronOS).

    b.
-Or download the Beta firmware, go to IronOS Actions like [here](https://github.com/Ralim/IronOS/actions/runs/3409043548) or select a newer dated Action.
+Or download the Beta firmware, go to IronOS [here](https://github.com/Ralim/IronOS/actions/runs/3545583488)
       Scroll to the very bottom of the actions page and download **Pinecilv2**.
-This link is to [beta 2.20](https://github.com/Ralim/IronOS/actions/runs/3409043548)
+This link is to [beta that has BLE and also works for EPR chargers](https://github.com/Ralim/IronOS/actions/runs/3545583488)

    d.
 Extract **Pinecilv2.zip** and select a single language file (English = Pinecilv2_EN.bin).